pytorch/tensordict/README.md

+# Disclaimer

+TensorDict is at the alpha-stage, meaning that there may be bc-breaking changes introduced at any moment without warranty.
+Hopefully that should not happen too often, as the current roadmap mostly involves adding new features and building compatibility with the broader pytorch ecosystem.

 # TensorDict

 `TensorDict` is a dictionary-like class that inherits properties from tensors, such as indexing, shape operations, casting to device etc.